dominik-pfl/MasterThesis_LLM_optimization_ORCA/README.md

     e, list downloaded models: ```ollama list```
     f, run model from cmd: ```ollama run "name of model (e.g. deepseek-r1:32b)" --verbose``` g, remove ollama installation: ```rm -rf $which ollama```
+9. Follow the cells in the `data_analysis.ipynb` file, they are structured by the CRISP-DM approach

 ## How to run the artifact
 1. Clone this repo: ```git clone https://github.com/dominik-pfl/MasterThesis_LLM_optimization_ORCA.git```